sanjesha/prime-number-service/README.md

 ### Limitations, Known Issues and Roadmap
 * The maximum limit upto which prime numbers can be generated is 10,000,000.
+* Add security - check for an apikey in the request
 * Error messages can be improved
 * Caching is handled in the default algorithm.
 A mechanism to handle caching across algorithms  can be built.
 * Containerize using Docker